portworx/px-docs/run-with-docker.md

 ### Specify storage

 Portworx pools the storage devices on your server and creates a global capacity for containers.
-This example uses the two non-root storage devices (/dev/xvdb, /dev/xvdc) from Step 1 of this section.
+This example uses the two non-root storage devices (/dev/xvdb, /dev/xvdc).

 >**Important:**<br/>Back up any data on storage devices that will be pooled.
 Storage devices will be reformatted!